rancher/docs/content/rancher/v2.x/en/project-admin/tools/pipelines/docs-for-v2.0.x/_index.md

 	-	Only the branch {BRANCH NAME}: Only events triggered by changes to this branch will be built.

-	-	Evertyhing but {BRANCH NAME}: Build any branch that triggered an event EXCEPT events from this branch.
+	-	Everything but {BRANCH NAME}: Build any branch that triggered an event EXCEPT events from this branch.

 	-	All branches: Regardless of the branch that triggered the event always build.